-In late 2005, I was attending Sifu Wong’s seminars in Miami.
-I drove down (I had recently moved to Florida), and brought a few of my students.
+In late 2005, I was attending a seminar in Miami with my former teacher, Sifu Wong.
+I drove down from Gainesville, and I brought a few of my students along with me.

 He taught me how to project Qi using special hand postures, breathing techniques, and visualizations.
 Then he showed me how to use my energy to open specific points and meridians on the body.
 (I already knew the points and meridians because of my acupuncture training; I just didn’t know what to do to them!)

 A few days later, while having breakfast, my Sifu suddenly said, “Try transmitting qi to your student’s hand.”